AliceO2Group/QualityControl/doc/Advanced.md

-      "conditionDB": {                    "": ["Configuration of the Conditions and Calibration DataBase (CCDB).", "Do not mistake with the CCDB which is used as QC repository."], "url": "ccdb-test.cern.ch:8080",  "": "URL of a CCDB" }
+      "conditionDB": {                    "": ["Configuration of the Conditions and Calibration DataBase (CCDB).", "Do not mistake with the CCDB which is used as QC repository."], "url": "ccdb-test.cern.ch:8080",  "": "URL of a CCDB" },
+      "infologger": {                     "": "Configuration of the Infologger (optional).", "filterDiscardDebug": "0",        "": "Set to 1 to discard debug and trace messages (default: 0)", "filterDiscardLevel": "2",        "": "Message at this level or above are discarded (default: -1)" }
     }
   }